What is a Textile or Garment Presser?

 |District of Columbia||$26,450|

-What Tools do Textile and Garment Pressers Use?
+Tools & Technologies Used by Textile and Garment Pressers

 Below is a list of the types of tools and technologies that Textile and Garment Pressers may use on a daily basis: